WE ARE NOMURA

 ▲ Umeda Tsutaya Bookstore

 Hino majored in concept design at university.
-During the course of my studies, I became particularly interested in interiors concept design, and my supervisor recommended me to NOMURA.
-Hino originally wanted to work in concept design.
-I look back on the circumstances that led me to join the company as a director.
+During his studies, he became particularly interested in interiors concept design, and was introduced to NOMURA by his supervisor.
+Hino initially wanted to work in concept design.
+He looks back on how he ended up joining the company as a director:

-However, in the beginning, I could not shake off my desire to become a concept design, and there were times when I felt a gap in the content of my work before and after I joined the company.
-At the end of his first year at the company, Hino's first turning point came.
+However, at first, he had not been able to let go of his desire to work in concept design, and there were times when he felt a gap between the work he was doing before and after joining the company.
+At the end of his first year at the company, Hino's first turning point came early on.

 Hino: ``Looking back on it now, it's embarrassing, but since I had imagined from the beginning that I would be able to control my work, I couldn't get used to an environment where my superiors and senior colleagues were giving me various instructions.